 Live @ Aratoi Performances Wow

-Aratoi, celebrating its 50th anniversary in 2019, has presented acts from across Aotearoa (Hinemoana Baker, Frank Burkitt Band, Sarah Dill, Grafia, Meg Hunter, Jeep Rd, Jhan Lindsay, Rimutaka All Stars Dixie Swing Band, Snake Creek Band, Anthonie Tonnon, Hemi Walker) Australia (Alchemy), Honduras/NZ (Leonel Alvarado), South Africa (Zulu Love), and USA (Richard Gilewitz).
+Aratoi has presented acts from across Aotearoa (Frank Burkitt Band, Sarah Dill, Grafia, Jeep Rd, Jhan Lindsay, Rimutaka All Stars Dixie Swing Band, Snake Creek Band, Anthonie Tonnon, Hemi Walker), Australia (Alchemy), Honduras/NZ (Leonel Alvarado), South Africa (Zulu Love), and USA (Richard Gilewitz).

-Save the date: 31 January 2020, Live @ Aratoi presents the Irish singer: Andy Irvine.
 "His singing is pure emotion.
 His playing is both delicate and energetic.
 Andy invented the interlaces of bouzouki, mandolin and mandola in Irish music.
-He’s often been mimicked, but never equalled." - Irish Times
+He’s often been mimicked, but never equalled." - Irish Times.

-Tickets at i-Sites / Eventfinda / Door sales on the night
+Tickets for Andy Irvine $20 at i-Sites / Eventfinda, plus fees / Door sales $25 on the night - doors open 6.30pm